Sergey-pr/movie-games-tg/README.md

 6. Run frontend with `npm run dev` to generate dist
 7. Serve frontend with <a href=https://www.npmjs.com/package/serve>serve</a>
    by running `serve -l 8080` in the frontend folder
-8. Register frontend address as app url at @BotFather
+8. Register frontend ngrok address as app menu button url at @BotFather
+9. Now you can develop/debug app.
+More on debugging telegram apps you can see here
+   <a href=https://core.telegram.org/bots/webapps#testing-mini-apps>Testing Mini Apps</a>
 </details>